jeclarke/getdata-010-project/CodeBook.md

 This file describes the variables, the data, and any transformations or work that I performed to clean up the data

 # Code Book
-The fields in averages.txt are:
+The fields in the output data set "averages.txt" are:

 Group fields, the other data points are aggregated over all the samples for this activity/subject combination
  1. Group.label - the activity label this record contains data for
  2. Group.subject - the subject (person) this record contains data for

-Data fields, the mean values for all samples whose names contain the words "mean" or "std" for the given activty/subject combination.
-Refer to the documentation in the source dataset to understand these fields.
-These fields are:
+Data fields, the mean values over all samples for the given activty/subject combination:
  3. tBodyAcc_mean_X
  2. tBodyAcc_mean_Y
  3. tBodyAcc_mean_Z